snarkdotart/snarkcontract/README.md

 ## Source Code

-> Note: All of the Snark contract scripts are open source and documented with inline running commentary.
+> Note: All of the Snark contract scripts are open source and documented with inline running commentary.\
+> Before running tests of contracts add to ".env" file two keys where the values of keys can be any:\
+> SECRET_KEY=343434\
+> PROJECT_ID=343434

 The project contains several contracts with their respective functionalities and allows us to satisfy a contract size restriction requirement.